40net-cloud/fortinet-azure-solutions/FortiGate/AvailabilityZones/Active-Active-ELB-ILB-AZ/README.md

-# Active/Active loadbalanced pair of standalone FortiGates for resilience and scale
+# Availability Zone - Active/Active loadbalanced pair of standalone FortiGates for resilience and scale

 ## Introduction

-More and more enterprises are turning to Microsoft Azure to extend or replace internal data centers and take advantage of the elasticity of the public cloud.
-While Azure secures the infrastructure, you are responsible for protecting the resources you put in it.
-As workloads are being moved from local data centers connectivity and security are key elements to take into account.
-FortiGate-VM offers a consistent security posture and protects connectivity across public and private clouds, while high-speed VPN connections protect data.

-This Azure ARM template deploys an Active/Active pair combined with the Microsoft Azure Standard Load Balancer both on the external and the internal side.
-Additionally, Fortinet Fabric Connectors deliver the ability to create dynamic security policies.
+This design operates almost exactly the same as the more common variant using Availability Sets that can be found [here](../Active-Active-ELB-ILB).
+The main difference between both is that this uses Availability Zones vs the Availability Sets.

 ## Design

-In Microsoft Azure, you can deploy an active/active pair of FortiGate VMs that communicate with each other and the Azure fabric.
-This FortiGate setup will receive the to be inspected traffic using user defined routing (UDR) and public IPs.
-You can send all or specific traffic that needs inspection, going to/coming from on-prem networks or public internet by adapting the UDR routing.

-This Azure ARM template will automatically deploy a full working environment containing the the following components.

-  - 2 FortiGate firewalls in an active/active deployment
-  - 1 external Azure Standard Load Balancer for communication with internet
-  - 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPNs.
-  - 1 VNET with 2 protected subnets
-  - 1 public IP for services and FortiGate management
-  - User Defined Routes (UDR) for the protected subnets
+VMs running in Azure in Availability Zones have a better SLA provided by the platform.
+Each individual VM in this setup as a 99.99% uptime SLA compared to 99.95% for the VMs running in a Availability Set.
+A cluster of FortiGates will have a cross region/paralle; SLA of 99,999999%.
+More information about the uptime of the Azure datacenter can be found on [this blog post](https://kvaes.wordpress.com/2020/02/16/is-azure-a-tier-3-datacenter-and-what-about-service-levels-in-a-broader-sense/).
+FortiGate A will be deployed in Zone 1.
+FortiGate B will deployed in Zone 2.
+The template can off course be changed to use other zones.

 ![active/active design](images/fgt-aa.png)

 This ARM template can also be used to extend or customized based on your requirements.
 Additional subnets besides the one's mentioned above are not automatically generated.
-By adapting the ARM templates you can add additional subnets which prefereably require their own routing tables.
+By adapting the ARM templates you can add additional subnets which preferably require their own routing tables.

 ## How to deploy